The 2025 Mechanical MNIST Challenge

 Data Origin

 We fabricated all samples using a Stratasys PolyJet J750 Digital Anatomy 3D printer (Stratasys, Eden Prairie, MN, USA), with geometries based on MNIST digits.
-Each sample measured 40 × 40 × 2 mm and contained a soft inclusion embedded in a stiffer surrounding matrix.
+Each sample measured 40 × 40 × 2 mm and contained a stiff inclusion embedded in a softer surrounding matrix.
 To enable mechanical testing, we incorporated rigid clamps into the printed design.

 After printing, we applied a speckle pattern for digital image correlation (DIC) and mounted the sample on a uniaxial tensile tester (Instron, Norwood, MA, USA).
 We extended each sample until failure while recording force and displacement using the Instron software.
 A custom LabVIEW program (National Instruments, Austin, TX, USA) captured synchronized images at 5 Hz during testing.
 We processed these images in DaVis (LaVision, Göttingen, Germany) to extract full-field displacement and strain data.